frenchypeanut/rockside/doc/installation/k8s/README.md

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using Minikube.

-You will need these files:
+Download the following configuration files:

 1) [db-secret.yaml](db-secret.yaml)